Mujhse Dosti Karoge!

-Mujhse Dosti Karoge! (transl.
-Will You Be My Friend!) is a 2002 Indian Hindi-language musical romantic comedy drama film written and directed by Kunal Kohli in his directorial debut, and produced by Yash Chopra under the Yash Raj Films banner.
-The film stars Hrithik Roshan, Rani Mukerji, and Kareena Kapoor, with a special appearance by Uday Chopra.
-Set across London and India, the narrative centers on a love triangle between three childhood friends—Raj, Tina, and Pooja—exploring themes of friendship, identity, and emotional miscommunication.

-The film marked Kohli’s first collaboration with Yash Raj Films as a director.
+Mujhse Dosti Karoge! is a 2002 Indian Hindi-language romantic comedy drama film written and directed by Kunal Kohli in his directorial debut, and produced by Yash Chopra under the Yash Raj Films banner.
+The film stars Hrithik Roshan, Rani Mukerji, Kareena Kapoor, and Uday Chopra.
+Set across London and India, the narrative centers on a love triangle between three childhood friends.
+It marked Kohli's first collaboration with Yash Raj Films as a director, and the only on-screen pairing of Roshan and Mukerji, despite both (along with Kapoor) appearing in Kabhi Khushi Kabhie Gham...
+(2001).

 Principal photography took place in the United Kingdom and India.
-The music was composed by Rahul Sharma, with lyrics by Anand Bakshi.
-The soundtrack incorporated both original compositions and popular Bollywood classics from the 1970s and 1980s.
+The music was composed by Rahul Sharma, with lyrics written by Anand Bakshi.
+The soundtrack incorporated both original compositions and Bollywood classics from the 1970s and 1980s.

-Released theatrically on 9 August 2002, Mujhse Dosti Karoge! received mixed reviews from critics, with praise for its music and performances, but criticism for its narrative structure.
-The film was declared a commercial failure, though it ranked as the sixth highest-grossing Hindi film of the year, with a global gross of ₹336.1 million (US$4 million).
+Mujhse Dosti Karoge! was released on 9 August 2002 and received mixed reviews from critics, with praise for its music and performances, but criticism for its narrative structure.
+The film was a commercial failure, though it ranked as the sixth highest-grossing Hindi film of the year, with a worldwide gross of ₹336.1 million (US$4 million).

-The film marked the only on-screen pairing of Roshan and Mukerji.
-Kapoor received a nomination for Best Supporting Actress at the 4th IIFA Awards.